 Plain language summary.
 Up to 500 words long text in plain English.
 Please, use the Plain language summary template (MS Word) to prepare the text.
 While writing the post, you need to get rid of field-specific terms (jargon) and words which may have a different meaning to non-scientists.
 Also, try to explain your research without expecting that the reader is familiar with a specific context of your field.
 Explain what you did, what you found and why it matters, but remember not to overstate or overblow your results.
 Choose one or two photographs or figures which well summarise or illustrate your study, and don’t forget to include image captions (containing also the name of the photo author if applicable).
 Such a summary, if short and informative and shared by social media, may attract the attention of a wider audience than the scientific abstract of your paper.

 Video summary.
 Up to 15 minutes long video recordings, stored in some of the common video formats.
 This can be done simply by using your computer with a microphone (and optionally also web camera if you wish to record also your face in some stage of the presentation to add the presentation a personal feeling), and you need to install dedicated software for screen recording (both free and paid versions do exist; consider e.g. screencast-o-matic.com).
 When you submit the video file, we will upload to the dedicated video hosting platform (vimeo.com).
 The blog editor will be happy to assist you with preparation and technical advice on how to do that.

 Submitting the post

 Prepare the draft of a post using the appropriate MS Word template (provided above) and sent it to the blog editors at email@example.com.
-Include also the original files with photographs or figures (if possible in high or at least HD resolution).
-The video file can be sent directly if the file size permits (< 10 MB), or via some online storage service (e.g. wetransfer.com).
+In the email, include also the original files with photographs or figures (if possible in high or at least HD resolution).
+For the Video summary, the video file can be sent directly if the file size permits (< 10 MB), or via some third-party online storage service (e.g. wetransfer.com).
 Feel free to contact the editors at firstname.lastname@example.org for more details or assistance.